-Credit hours must total at least 39 semester hours for all courses in the degree plan.
-Each student follows a degree plan developed with a Faculty Advisor.
-A total of 39 semester credit hours must be completed prior to graduation.
+Each student will develop a degree plan with written approval of their academic advisor.
+A signed degree plan (https://sbmi.uth.edu/current-students/curriculum/) will be filed each academic year that includes the required and/or elective courses as specified for the student's MS program.
+A total of 39 semester credit hours for all courses in the degree plan must be completed prior to graduation.
 There are two tracks within the Master's Program.
-Students should work with the SBMI Office of Academic Affairs and their advisor to assure they are taking courses in their desired focus area.
+Students should work with the McWilliams School of Biomedical Informatics Office of Academic Affairs and their advisor to assure they are taking courses in their desired focus area.

 A student in the MS Program in Biomedical Informatics has up to eight years (24 semesters) from the time of entry to complete the required course work.
-A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the SBMI Office of Academic Affairs a Reentry Form and new goal statement signed by the student's advisor indicating approval for reentry to the program.
+A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the McWilliams School of Biomedical Informatics Office of Academic Affairs a Reentry Form and new goal statement signed by the student's advisor indicating approval for reentry to the program.
 A student who has not enrolled for three or more consecutive registration periods will be dismissed and must reapply for admission to the program and the School.
-A maximum of one year of an approved leave of absence will be allowed for continuance in the program.
-If more than one year of leave occurs, the student must apply for readmission to the program.